Etched in Blue

-Etched in Blue is the first solo album by John Schumann, which appeared in 1987, the year after he left the folk rock band, Redgum.
+Etched in Blue is the first solo album by John Schumann, released in November 1987, the year after he left the folk rock band, Redgum.
 It was reissued on CD in 2009.
 At the APRA Music Awards of 1989, Schumann won Most Performed Australasian Country Work for the lead track, "Borrowed Ground".

 Album artwork

 The cover art shows Schumann's face and a map in the background.